Miitto/cpp-book/src/pages/oop/polymorphism.md

 }
 ```

 While this is very useful, it is also usually a sign of bad design.
 If you find yourself needing to use `dynamic_cast`, you should probably rethink your design.

+## Better design

 In this case, it would be better to have the `area` method in the `Shape` class, which would be overridden by the derived classes.
 This would allow you to call the `area` method on any `Shape` object, without needing to know its specific type.

 We could also create a `ShapeArea` class that derives from `Shape`, which has the `area` method to be overridden by the derived classes.
 This would allow us to only use shapes that can have their area calculated as `ShapeArea` objects.

-### Adding the area method to the Shape class
+## Adding the area method to the Shape class

 ```cpp
 class Shape {